Which city is cheaper, Edinburgh or Istanbul?

 If you're trying to decide where to visit between Istanbul or Edinburgh, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

-Istanbul is a diverse, beautiful, and historic city.
+Istanbul is a diverse, beautiful, and high-energy city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 The beauty of this spot is also one of the main reasons why visitors come.
 Visitors also love the food, shopping, and museums.

 Let's take a look at the differences and similarities between Edinburgh and Istanbul.
 Then, you can decide for yourself which place is better for your next trip.